Rock dove: Life cycle

 The rock dove is generally monogamous, with two squabs (young) per brood.
 Both parents care for the young for a time.
 Current evidence suggests that wild, domestic and feral pigeons mate for life, although their long-term bonds are not unbreakable.
 They are socially monogamous, but extra-pair matings do occur, often initiated by males.

-The nest is a flimsy platform of straw and sticks, laid on a ledge, under cover, often on the window ledges of buildings.
+The nest is a flimsy platform of straw and sticks, laid on a ledge, under cover.
 Two white eggs are laid; incubation, shared by both parents, lasts 17 to 19 days.
 The newly hatched squab(s) (nestling) has pale yellow down and a flesh-coloured bill with a dark band.
-For the first few days, the babies are tended and fed (through regurgitation) exclusively on crop milk (also called "pigeon milk" or "pigeon's milk").
+For the first few days, the chicks are tended and fed (through regurgitation) exclusively on crop milk (also called "pigeon milk" or "pigeon's milk").
 The pigeon milk is produced in the crops of both parents in all species of pigeon and dove.
 Pigeons are altricial and their fledging period is about 30 days.

 A rock dove's lifespan ranges from 3–5 years in the wild to 15 years in captivity, though longer-lived specimens have been reported.
 The main causes of mortality in the wild are predators and persecution by humans.

 Feeding

-Rock doves are omnivorous, but prefer plant matter: chiefly fruits and grains.
+Rock doves are omnivorous, but prefer plant matter: chiefly fruit and grains.